Which Canon RF wide angle lens to choose?

 Canon RF Wide-Angle Full-Frame

-Here are, in my opinion, the current lenses that can be considered as the best-in-class.
+Here are, in my opinion, the current lenses that can be considered among the best options.
 The table below summarizes what you should know about each of these lenses.

 - Excellent image quality